rubenmoor/projectzero/EnhancedInputWithAbilities.md

 With Unreal Engine 5's Enhanced Input some questions arise on how to organize your code.
 The [system is well documented](https://docs.unrealengine.com/5.2/en-US/enhanced-input-in-unreal-engine/) and not that complex, I would argue.
-Definitely study those official docs, if you already haven't done so!
+Definitely study those official docs, if you haven't already done so.

 Also, [this tutorial](https://dev.epicgames.com/community/learning/tutorials/aqrD/unreal-engine-enhanced-input-binding-with-gameplay-tags-c) is much more complete than mine in that it shows the relevant editor settings, too.
 You probably want to read and understand it first.
 I will mention just this tutorial again further down, first to adapt the use of Gameplay Tags in there, second to offer my critique and an improvement.